-Students in these categories may choose their own housing in the community, but the campus, if the College determines there to be a sufficient health, safety, academic or moral concern.
+Students in these categories may choose their own housing in the community, but the College reserves the right to require a student to move to another location, or to move on campus, if the College determines there to be a sufficient health, safety, academic or moral concern.
 All off-campus housing for students must be registered with and authorized by the College.
 The College does not provide housing for part-time, post-baccalaureate, or special status students.